 Inverness Palace Hotel & Spa, Inverness

-The welcoming 3-Star Best Western Inverness Palace Hotel & Spa on the banks of the River Ness is a short walk away from the city centre and the perfect place to relax and watch the river flow by.
-Built over 100 years ago, the hotel is equipped with a swimming pool, leisure club, brasserie and lounge.
+The welcoming 3-Star Best Western Inverness Palace Hotel & Spa on the banks of the River Ness is a short walk away from the city center and the perfect place to relax and watch the river flow by.
+Built over 100 years ago, the hotel is equipped with a swimming pool, leisure club, brasserie, and lounge.
 Rooms include hairdryer and television.

 Jacobite Steam Train